 Tribes, stakeholders, and partners are extremely interested in the impact of pinniped predation on salmon, whale entanglements that influence whale populations and crab fisheries, increasing sea otter populations, and the recovery of killer whales.

-WDFW is requesting funding in the 2021 legislative session to support the Marine Mammal Investigations Unit and consistent, ongoing data collection and assessments to make informed management decisions about marine mammals, including seal and sea lion conservation, management, and deterrence in areas where they are having negative impacts on fish stocks.
+WDFW working to gather consistent, ongoing data and make assessments to inform management decisions about marine mammals, including seal and sea lion conservation, management, and deterrence in areas where they are having negative impacts on fish stocks.

 While some research has been conducted in the past -- including recent work on harbor seal population assessment and diet analysis, as well as research into California sea lions' diet -- it has generally been sporadic.
 New funding will allow for annual research, leading to better-informed conservation and management of these important species, as well as more focused deterrence efforts by identifying important estuatires and rivers where non-lethal deterrents can be used to protect both spawning adult fish and out-migrating smolts.